salomoncloud/aws_iac_deployments_practice/README.md

 I have successfully deployed an envrionment.
 Now I will optimize my code and try to deploy more applications.
 -
 was having trouble tonight practicing deploying an instance with a start up script via iac, will try again later.
+-
+gonna try my hand at more complicated start up scripts.